opi/boilerdrop/README.md

 Install BackdropCMS into the `docroot` folder (helper script to come, see TODO.md).

-*Experimental:* Use the `create_project` script to automatically download sources, translations and create local settings and drush aliases files.
+Use the `create_project` script to automatically download sources, translations and create local settings and drush aliases files.
 Usage: `./scripts/create_project <project_name> <language>`

+Use [lando](https://docs.devwithlando.io/) for a quick development server.
+A `.lando.yml` file is already configured for you.
+Usage: `lando start`

 ## Configuration managment settings